 In NI there are currently HLAs available in over 20 occupational areas including ICT, Professional Services, Engineering, Life Sciences, Accountancy and Health Care.
-You will need to have achieved level 3 qualifications, such as a BTEC Level 3, A levels or an Access Diploma, and may need to have gained certain GCSE grades: Further details here: https://www.nidirect.gov.uk/articles/higher-level-apprenticeships
+You will need to have achieved by the start date of the apprenticeship a level 3 qualification, such as a BTEC Level 3, A levels or an Access Diploma, and may need to have gained certain GCSE grades: Further details can be found here: Higher Level Apprenticeships | nidirect and at our website Higher Level Apprenticeships - Belfast Met.